top of page

 The Minor Arcana

-In the process of creating this deck, I was challenged by the fact that Minoan culture and spirituality involves equality between the sexes.
-A conventional Tarot deck is ‘stacked’ toward the male end of the spectrum in the Minor Arcana cards, with the King at the top, the Queen as the only female representative in the court cards, then the Knight and Page.
-Some Tarot decks attempt to rectify this imbalance by having a Maid instead of a Page for the lowest court card, but the male cards still ‘outrank’ the female ones.
+In the process of creating this deck, I was challenged by the fact that Minoan culture and spirituality involved equality between the sexes.
+But a conventional Tarot deck is ‘stacked’ toward the male end of the spectrum in the Minor Arcana cards, with the King at the top, the Queen as the only female representative in the face cards, then the Knight and Page.
+Some Tarot decks attempt to rectify this imbalance by having a Maid instead of a Page for the lowest face card, but the male cards still ‘outrank’ the female ones.

-Minor Arcana cards from the Minoan Tarot by Laura Perry
+Minor Arcana face cards from the Minoan Tarot by Laura Perry: Lady of Daggers, Lord of Rhytons, Priest of Labryses, Maid of Horns

 I looked to the Cary-Yale Visconti Tarrochi deck from 15th century Italy for a solution to this issue.
-The Minor Arcana of this Renaissance deck includes six court cards per suit instead of the conventional four.
-This expansion provides for a male-female pair at each level of the court cards in the original Italian deck: King and Queen, Knight and Female Knight, Page and Female Page.
-I took that as my starting point and developed a set of Minor Arcana court cards with titles based on the culture of ancient Crete: Priest and Priestess, Lord and Lady, Youth and Maid.
+The Minor Arcana of this Renaissance deck includes six face cards per suit instead of the conventional four.
+This expansion provides for a male-female pair at each level of the face cards in the original Italian deck: King and Queen, Knight and Female Knight, Page and Female Page.
+I took that as my starting point and developed a set of Minor Arcana face cards with titles based on the culture of ancient Crete: Priest and Priestess, Lord and Lady, Youth and Maid.

-The four aces from the Minor Arcana of the Minoan Tarot by Laura Perry
+The aces from the four Minor Arcana suits of Fire, Water, Air and Earth from the Minoan Tarot by Laura Perry

-The four suits in the Minoan Tarot are drawn from the iconography and culture of ancient Crete: Daggers, Rhytons, Labryses, and Horns.
-Each suit contains 16 cards: Ace through 10 plus the six court cards (Youth, Maid, Lord, Lady, Priest, Priestess).
+The four suits in the Minoan Tarot are drawn from the iconography and culture of ancient Crete: Daggers (Fire), Rhytons (Water), Labryses (Air), and Horns (Earth).
+Each suit contains 16 cards: Ace through 10 plus the six face cards (Youth, Maid, Lord, Lady, Priest, Priestess).
 All the Minor Arcana cards have full images, not just pips, to better illustrate the concepts embodied in them.

 I've had some people glance at the cards and think that some of the Minors are just pips.
 I promise you, they're not.
 Each image illustrates the meaning of the card.
 I've shared all the details in the companion book that comes with the deck.